Adopted from the book on PLS-SEM by Hair, Hult, Ringle, and Sarstedt.

 Raw data: the unstandardized observations in the data matrix that is used for the PLS path model estimation.

 REBUS-PLS: see Response-based procedure for detecting unit segments in PLS path modeling.

 Redundancy analysis: a method used to assess a formative construct’s convergent validity.
 It tests whether a formatively measured construct is highly correlated with a reflective or single-item measure of the same construct.

 Reflective measurement: a type of measurement model setup in which measures represent the effects (or manifestations) of an underlying construct.
 Causality is from the construct to its measures (indicators).
 The outer loadings estimation of reflective measurement models usually uses Mode A in PLS-SEM.

-Reflective–formative higher-order construct: has reflectively measured lower-order components and path relationships from the lower-order components to the higher-order component.
+Reflective–formative higher-order construct: has reflectively measured lower-order components and relationships from the lower-order components to the higher-order component.

 Reflective measurement model: See Reflective measurement.

-Reflective–reflective higher-order construct: has reflectively measured lower-order components and path relationships from the higher-order component to the lower-order component.
+Reflective–reflective higher-order construct: has reflectively measured lower-order components and relationships from the higher-order component to the lower-order component.

 Regression weights:** See Mode B.